argentini/Argentini.Enigma/README.md

 Assert.Equal(message.ToString(), deciphered);
 ```

-To more completely customize the preset-based machine, as was done by actual users of the device, you can include additional configuration options:
+To more completely customize the preset-based machine, as was done by operators of the physical device, you can include additional configuration options:

 ```C#
 var message = "FYNYDD IS A SOFTWARE DEVELOPMENT AND HOSTING COMPANY";